Presidency of Abraham Lincoln: Domestic dissent and Confederate sympathizers

-Conflicts with Native Americans
+Native Americans

 Conflicts with Native Americans on the American frontier continued during the Civil War, as American settlers continued to push west.
 In 1862, Lincoln sent General Pope to put down the "Sioux Uprising" in Minnesota.
 Presented with 303 execution warrants for convicted Santee Dakota who were accused of killing innocent farmers, Lincoln conducted his own personal review of each of these warrants, eventually approving 39 for execution (one was later reprieved).
 In his final two annual messages to Congress Lincoln called for reform of the Bureau of Indian Affairs and federal Indian policy.
 However, as the war to preserve the Union was Lincoln's primary concern, he simply allowed the system to function unchanged for the balance of his presidency.